Our support for freedom of the press

 The Youngstown Press Club supports journalists and press freedom worldwide.
 For four years Youngstown Press Club members have honored slain journalists on May 3, World Press Freedom Day, with a Reading of the Names ceremony.

-This year the club made a financial contribution to the Reporters Committee for Freedom of the Press, an organization that provides free legal representation, amicus curiae support, and other legal resources to protect First Amendment freedoms and the newsgathering rights of journalists.
+Last year the club made a financial contribution to the Reporters Committee for Freedom of the Press, an organization that provides free legal representation, amicus curiae support, and other legal resources to protect First Amendment freedoms and the news-gathering rights of journalists.

-This year the club made a financial contribution to the Reporters Committee for Freedom of the Press, an organization that provides free legal representation, amicus curiae support, and other legal resources to protect First Amendment freedoms and the newsgathering rights of journalists.
+Last year the club made a financial contribution to the Reporters Committee for Freedom of the Press, an organization that provides free legal representation, amicus curiae support, and other legal resources to protect First Amendment freedoms and the news-gathering rights of journalists.

 Organizations that support and protect press freedom